 Worldwide, young people (10 to 24 years) account for over 30 percent of the population world today.
-Young people often face particular barriers in accessing SRH information, learning opportunities and services.
-The resulting lack of knowledge and access to services as well as stigmatisation of young people's SRH in societies impede the majority of them to live a healthy SRH life.
-These young people face a myriad of challenges, which include gender based violence, child marriage, HIV infection and other negative reproductive health outcomes.
+Young people often face barriers in accessing sexual and reproductive health (SRH) information, learning opportunities and services.
+The resulting lack of knowledge and access to services as well as the stigmatisation of young people's SRH in societies impedes most of them from living a healthy SRH life.
+These young people face a myriad of challenges, which include gender-based violence, child marriage, HIV infection and other negative reproductive health outcomes.
 Access to comprehensive information, life skills and friendly services is therefore an indispensable condition for young people to live responsible, healthy and self-determined sexual and reproductive health lives.
 As such, initiatives that seek to strengthen health service providers' competencies to deliver quality, integrated and friendly health services, including comprehensive information need to be expanded.
+This guide was developed to help in the process of strengthening such capacity among health service providers.